pxg/Pollmamania/README.md

 ### Technical Enhancemnets & Experiments ######################################################################################

-# try email settings a straight to console
+# best way to log in Django
+# best way to exit/return in Django

 # output the poll list as xml and json
 # output the poll results as xml and json